 |FHWA > Design > Value Engineering|

-This NPRM proposes to modify Federal regulation, Title 23 Code of Federal Regulation (CFR) part 627, to reflect the revisions made in Federal law (Moving Ahead for Progress in the 21st Century Act, MAP-21).
-The proposed changes to the regulation are:
+This Final Rule modifies Federal regulation, Title 23 Code of Federal Regulation (CFR) part 627, to reflect the revisions made in Federal law (Section 1503(a)(3) of Moving Ahead for Progress in the 21st Century Act, MAP-21).
+The changes to the regulation are:

 Value Engineering (VE) is defined as a systematic process of review and analysis of a project, during the concept and design phases, by a multidiscipline team of persons not involved in the project, that is conducted to provide recommendations for:

 The successful application of the VE process can contribute measurable benefits to the quality of the surface transportation improvement projects and to the effective delivery of the overall Federal-Aid Highway Program.

 This web site describes the FHWA's VE program; discusses many subjects crucial to the administration of a successful VE program; and attests to the program's benefits through the compilation of annual accomplishment reports and descriptions of successful practices and VE analyses.
 The web site also addresses a series of Frequently Asked Questions on VE and the Federal VE requirements.

 Background.
 The FHWA's VE program applies to the Federal-aid program under which the funds authorized in Federal-aid highway acts are distributed to States for projects developed and administered by State Departments of Transportation (DOT).
 This program is designed to: